MatthiasPetermann/redmine-project-tree-plugin/README.md

 touch ../tmp/restart.txt
 ```

-3. A new tab **"Project Tree"** will appear in each project.
+3. A new tab **"Project Tree"** top menu item will appear.

 ## 🖥 Usage

 Navigate to:

-    Project → Project Tree
+    Project Tree

 Each level expands **on demand**, allowing fast browsing of large
 hierarchies without rendering the entire tree at once.